Shining a Light on Immigration: Insights from Move 4 Human Rights Summer Edition

 The Shadow of Immigration

-Catherine added, "We wanted to take [out] this label and talk about them as human beings, not as refugees."
+Catherine added, “We wanted to remove labels and talk about them as human beings, not as refugees.”

 Impact

-"I think that visibility and awareness will definitely be raised," said Maria.
-"We will shed light on parts of the topic that have not been talked about much and maybe not presented in the media.
+"We are shedding light on parts of the topic that have not been talked about much and maybe not covered in the media.
 We're giving the people we interview the space to be heard, which they might not have had before.
 That’s a positive impact on them, who are the most important actors in this project.”

 Marie, Catherine, Maria, and Rexhina’s participation in the Move 4 Human Rights Summer Edition showcases the effectiveness of combining education, creativity, and collaboration in advancing human rights advocacy.
 Their project stands as a testament to their dedication to making a meaningful impact on how immigration is perceived and understood.